 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

-A background in Italian is advantageous for students planning careers in international business, tourism and teaching, as well as for opera singers, musicians, art and art history majors, and for those who study architecture, fashion and design.
-With over a thousand Italian companies doing business in the United States, the major or minor in Italian combines well with careers options in a wide variety of fields.
+A background in Italian is advantageous for students planning careers in international business, tourism, and teaching, as well as for opera singers, musicians, art and art history majors, and for those who study architecture, fashion, and design.
+A surprising number of our Italian majors go on to law school.
+With more than a thousand Italian companies doing business in the United States, the major or minor in Italian combines well with career options in a wide variety of fields.

 Apply to the College of Liberal Arts and Sciences.